sourabh053/frontendmentor-challenge/README.md

 <h6 class="boxs" style="color: hsl(39, 85%, 56%);"><span ></span></h6>
 ```

--> In CSS i learned a lot of new properties like box-sizing,how to apply gradient,about hsl and hsla colors, about rgb and grba colors,min-height etc.
+-> In CSS i learned a lot of new properties like box-sizing,how to apply gradient,about hsl and hsla colors, about rgb and grba colors,min-height etc. But the most intersting thing i leraned is about Media Queries and how to make a site responsive so that it works well with all screen sizes.

 -> In JS i learned how to store data from external local JSON file in a JavaScript variable by using fetch API and how to use the local JSON data to dynamically populate the your content.
 I also leraned about how to give source for a image using JS.